David Johnson Player Prop Bets for NFL Week 8 | Houston vs. Los Angeles 10/31/2021

 Recent Performances

-- During his last three games, Johnson has 37 yards on 11 carries (12.3 ypg), with zero touchdowns.
+- Over his last three games, Johnson has rushed for 37 yards (12.3 per game) on 11 carries.

 Johnson's Houston Teammates